With the “TEAN – Read the Clock” app, everyone can learn how to read the time on an analog clock at their own pace and in their own individual way.

 How to work with this app

-Step 1: Read the time
+2: Read the time

 This quiz is divided into 20 levels forming 5 groups from very easy to very difficult.

-How to move up the levels
+3: Move up the levels

 For the first level of each group (1,5,9,13), the response time is not limited.
 For the second it is 7 seconds, for the third it is 5 and then 3 seconds.
 Super-fast levels (17-20) require a reaction in less than 2 seconds.